agonzalezjr/AndroidForDummiesThatKnowIOS/README.md

 (Was going to call it "Android By Andres" because that just rolls off the tongue.)

+This is the best landing page I have found so far for introductions: https://www.raywenderlich.com/category/android

 ## App Config

 ### iOS